ashutoshshanker/ops-hw-vtep/DESIGN.md

 <div id='mac-learning-on-a-vxlan-tunnel'/>
 ## MAC learning on a VXLAN tunnel

 The bridge module registers a MAC learning callback.
-It maintains a hash of learned MACs and wakes up vswitchd poll\_block using a seq\_change update. vswitchd wakes up and updates up to a maximum of N MACs to OVSDB in one run.
+The provider maintains a hash of new/deleted learned MACs and wakes up vswitchd poll\_block using a seq\_change update. vswitchd then wakes up and updates up to a maximum of N MACs to OVSDB in one run.
-If the hash has more than N MAC entries it scheduled another wakeup.

 <div id='cli-and-debug-utility'/>
 ## CLI and debug utility